 Related: Suzuki Baleno Was More Successful Than the Liana

 Ciaz was introduced in Pakistan as a CBU-imported feature-ripped option in 2017.
 But Pak Suzuki discontinued it within a few years due to poor sales.
-Still, with the sort of options we currently have in the B-segment (6th gen City and obsolete Yaris), it can still be a very good addition to our market as a locally assembled sedan.
-However, if Suzuki officially discontinues this car in global markets, there is a chance Pak Suzuki might introduce the Ciaz in Pakistan as our country is best known for welcoming globally retired cars.
+Still, with the sort of options we currently have in the B-segment (globally retired 6th gen City and obsolete Yaris), the Ciaz can still be a very good addition to our market as a locally assembled sedan.
+However, if Suzuki officially discontinues this car in global markets, there is a chance that Pak Suzuki might introduce the Ciaz here, as our country is known for welcoming globally retired cars.

 A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
 An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com